sf200212345/MDST_Twitter_Chatbot/backend/README.md

 flask --app api run --debug -p 3000
 ```

-This will run flask as a development server locally with the IP as localhost (127.0.0.1).
+This will run flask as a development server locally with the IP as localhost (127.0.0.1) and 3000 as the port.
+If the port 3000 is not available, run it on any available port and make sure to set the correct port on the frontend interface.